 So the pain we feel when we get a headache usually initiates from the nerves, blood vessels, and muscles that cover our head and neck.

 Actually, we feel pain when these muscles or blood vessels expand, contract, or go through other changes that activate the nerves around them to send a pain signal to the brain.
-If you wish to know more please visit Headache Specialist in Bangalore
+If you wish to know more please visit a Headache Specialist in Bangalore.

 What causes headaches?